 The article, Honey: A Therapeutic Agent for Disorders of the Skin states that, “It has been suggested that the immunomodulatory properties of honey may contribute to enhanced tissue repair.”
 (7) Studies have also shown that honey from a variety of sources can modulate immunological parameters related to the skin immune system.23 One in vitro study states, honey has been shown to stimulate cytokine production by skin cells such as keratinocytes and other immune cells such as monocytes.24,25 It has been proposed that increased cytokine production in an early skin abrasions could allow for tissue repair.
 (1)

 Why Bees & Trees Manuka Honey for Pregnancy

-Thanks to Manuka honey’s safe and all-natural health benefits, it is a strong choice for those seeking quick, effective and natural support during pregnancy.
+Thanks to Manuka honey pregnancy benefits, it is a strong choice for those seeking quick, effective, and natural support.
 Consuming 1-2 teaspoons of High-Activity Manuka honey daily during pregnancy may help boost your immune system, alleviate gut health issues, provide skincare benefits and aid in your sleep regulation.